robbyriverside/brief/README.md

 ```

 The purpose of this shorthand is to improve readability and standardize on elements having names.
 Names are important in a written specification which is the primary purpose of the brief format.

+# Differences from XML

+Line cannot start with a back-tic.
+Body text requires an element.
+Content back-tic is last feature on a line.
+A line that starts with plus '+' is a continuation of the attributes on the line above.
+May be followed by a space.

+elem:foo bar:zed
+    + more:true range:"3 to 5" `
+  more content here`